JSh4w/jshaw.dev/README.md

 ### Eleventy help
 This project is made with Eleventy, a static site generator.
-It is hosted on Netlify
+It is hosted on Netlifyhttps://github.com/JSh4w/jshaw.dev.git

+### Build
+to build run npm run build